melonrush13/csci5839/index.md

 # Introduction

-Welcome to Mel's CSCI 5839 - User Centered Design - blog.
+Welcome to Mel's CSCI 5839 - User Centered Design - blog

 ## About